XinFinOrg/xdc-subnet-docs/docs/components/subswap/design.md

 #### **Overview**

-Subswap is built on XDC Zero to provide seamless cross-chain transfer capabilities.
+Subswap is cross-chain application built on XDC Zero to provide seamless cross-chain transfer capabilities.
 It is structured in a multi-layered architecture, with each layer handling distinct functions to ensure smooth, secure, and efficient transactions across blockchain networks.
 This document provides a design overview of each layer, illustrating the components and their roles within the Subswap system.

 ---